Central idea: The promise of eternal life. Doctrine: Grace. Practical application: Our response to grace.

-- Let us be very aware that we have the strength that comes from God to bear these difficulties in the sacraments we have received: Baptism, Confirmation (if we have received it), Matrimony (if we are married), Holy Orders (in the case of a priest or deacon).
+- Let us be very aware that we have the strength that comes from God to bear these difficulties through the sacraments we have received: Baptism, Confirmation (if we have received it), Matrimony (if we are married), Holy Orders (in the case of a priest or deacon).
 Let is be specially aware and thankful for the Holy Eucharist, which we can receive every day this week if we want, and Confession, if we need it.

-- Our lives will be conformed to the will of God this week if we bear the small hardships that come from living the demands of the Gospel by cooperating with the strength that comes from God in the Sacraments.
+- Our lives will be conformed to the will of God this week (a) if we bear the small hardships that come from living the demands of the Gospel (b) by cooperating with the strength that comes from God in the Sacraments.

 - For a little while, we are under a kind of dark cloud, but God’s “own design” is for us to be gloriously transformed, like Christ on the mountain, forever.

 The Homiletic Directory suggests these Catechism points and themes for the Second Sunday of Lent:

 - CCC 59, 145-146, 2570-2571: the obedience of Abraham